Housing in Zurich 2026: renting as an expat - costs, process and what to expect

 The numbers that circulate in expat discussions often understate the real Zurich market.
 A standard 2.5-room apartment (Swiss counting: 1 bedroom + living room) in a mid-market Zurich neighbourhood runs CHF 2,200–2,800/month.
 A family-sized 3.5-room (2 bedrooms + living room) runs CHF 2,800–4,000/month in most neighbourhoods, more in districts 1, 7, and 8.
 Luxury apartments and those in premium buildings can reach CHF 6,000–10,000/month.

 Swiss apartment sizing is counted differently from most countries: a "4.5 Zimmer" apartment means 3 bedrooms + living room (the 0.5 = kitchen).
 A "3.5 Zimmer" means 2 bedrooms + living room.
 This counting is universal in Swiss listings, familiarise yourself before searching.
-The listed price almost always excludes Nebenkosten (ancillary costs: heating, water, building maintenance), which add approximately CHF 150–250/month.
+The listed price almost always excludes Nebenkosten (ancillary costs: heating, water, building maintenance), which add approximately CHF 150–250/month to your cost of living in Zurich.
 Some listings include Nebenkosten; verify carefully.

 How the rental process works